Software Help

 API vs CSV: Which Should You Use?

 API connections are convenient and stay current automatically, but they can fail, lose authorization, or pull partial history.
+If a sync is broken, the Koinly not working fixes cover that first.
 CSV is manual but total: what is in the file is what Koinly gets.

 Side-by-side comparison diagram of Koinly API import versus CSV import, showing convenience versus control trade-offs